webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/True-Necromancy.md

 - Ability/Cost/8
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/COMPANION
+- Ability/Categories/Companion
 ---

 ## True Necromancy
+>8  Intellect

 This ability works like the Necromancy ability except that it creates a level 5 creature.
 Action to animate.